 Outsourcing your tax duties.
 You're responsible to ensure that tax returns are filed and deposits and payments are made, even if you contract with a third party to perform these acts.
 You remain responsible if the third party fails to perform any required action.
-If you choose to outsource any of your tax duties (that is, withholding, reporting, and paying over federal income tax) to a third-party payer, such as a payroll service provider or reporting agent, visit IRS.gov and enter "outsourcing payroll duties" in the search box for helpful information on this topic.
+Before you choose to outsource any of your tax duties (that is, withholding, reporting, and paying over federal income tax) to a third-party payer, such as a payroll service provider or reporting agent, go to IRS.gov/OutsourcingPayrollDuties for helpful information on this topic.
+For more information on the different types of third-party payer arrangements, see section 16 in Pub.
+15.

 How to get forms and publications.
-You can download or print some of the forms and publications you may need on www.irs.gov/formspubs.
-Otherwise, you can go to www.irs.gov/orderforms to place an order and have forms mailed to you.
+You can download or print some of the forms and publications you may need on IRS.gov/Forms.
+Otherwise, you can go to IRS.gov/OrderForms to place an order and have forms mailed to you.
 You should receive your order within 10 business days.

 Where can you get telephone help?
-For answers to your questions about completing Form 945 or tax deposit rules, you can call the IRS at 1-800-829-4933 (Business and Specialty Tax Line) or 1-800-829-4059 (TDD/TTY for persons who are deaf, hard of hearing, or have a speech disability) Monday-Friday from 7:00 a.m. to 7:00 p.m. local time (Alaska and Hawaii follow Pacific time).
+For answers to your questions about completing Form 945 or tax deposit rules, you can call the IRS at 800-829-4933 (Business and Specialty Tax Line) or 800-829-4059 (TDD/TTY for persons who are deaf, hard of hearing, or have a speech disability) Monday-Friday from 7:00 a.m. to 7:00 p.m. local time (Alaska and Hawaii follow Pacific time).